polyaxon/polyaxon/site/docs/setup/connections/artifacts.md

 ## Persistent Volumes

-You can use a [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to store your outputs and artifacts, or to connect a dataset(s):
+You can use a [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to store your outputs and artifacts, or to connect datasets:

 ### Schema Fields